polterguy/phosphorusfive/plugins/p5.io/README.md

 Windows, Linux and Mac OS.

-Also realize, that unless you are authorized to load, save, change, or delete a specific file, or folder, then a security exception will be thrown if you attempt to.
+Also realize, that unless you are authorized to load, save, change, or delete a specific file, or folder, then a security exception will be thrown.
 For instance, a user does not by default have access to files belonging to another user, existing within another user's "home" folder. (e.g. /users/username/some-folder/)

-This is implemented in the [p5.io.authorization](/plugins/extras/p5.io.authorization/) project.
+These authorisation and authentication features of P5 are implemented in the [p5.io.authorization](/plugins/extras/p5.io.authorization/) project, but can easily be exchanged with your own logic, if you need more fine-grained access control.

 Notice also, that all file IO Active Events in p5.io, relies upon the type conversion, normally implemented in [p5.types](/plugins/p5.types/), which in turn will use UTF8 exclusively, as its conversion encoding, when for instance saving files, and also loading files.
 This means that